dvanmosselbeen/dvm-docs/Programming/gonzui.md

     -a foff
     -a cedar-backup2

-Then run it as following from where you are in the cli, the script should be are accessible with the tab autocompletion too:
+Then run it as following from where you are in the cli, the script should be being accessible with the tab autocompletion too:

     gonzui_mass_importer

-Most time, when i want to import some stuff to gonzui.
-I add it in the to_import_file.
-Especially for the apt, cvs, svn imports.
+Most of the time, when I want to import some stuff to `gonzui`.
+I add it in the `to_import_file`.
+Especially for the `apt`, `cvs`, `svn` imports.

-We can at any moment re run us self made script, after we have added a new import path.
+We can at any moment re-run our self-made script, after we have added a new import path.
 The stuff that are already imported will be skipped.
-So the next time you run us script, it will go many faster as the first time we have run it.
+So the next time you run our script, it will go much faster as the first time we have run it.

 ## Updating the info

-If we modify some stuff in the source code, we need to update the gonzui database with 'gonzui-update'.
-Each time we the source code is modified, and want to see the changes in gonzui, we need to update the database.
+If we modify some stuff in the source code, we need to update the `gonzui` database with `gonzui-update`.
+Each time when the source code is modified, and want to see the changes in `gonzui`, we need to update the database.
 Maybe is it interesting to make a cron job to automate the task.

     $ gonzui-update
     0 contents of 0 packages updated in 0.01 sec.
 (0.00 contents / sec.)